radeklat/delfino/README.md

 # What is Delfino

 Delfino is a wrapper around [Click](https://click.palletsprojects.com) command line scripts.
 It automatically discovers instances of [Click commands](https://click.palletsprojects.com/quickstart/#basic-concepts-creating-a-command) and offers them for execution.
 However, the biggest power comes from the possibility of creating [plugins](#plugins), which can be distributed as standard Python packages.

+## Plugins

-Which in turn can greatly reduce code duplication and/or promote your own standards in multiple places.
+Plugins can greatly reduce code duplication and/or promote your own standards in multiple places.
 For example, you can create a plugin wrapping common linting tools that you use on your projects, including their default configuration.
 Keeping the rules and creating new projects with the same style suddenly becomes a matter of installing one Python library.

-## Plugins

 Each plugin can contain one or more Click commands that are automatically discovered and exposed by Delfino.
 See [`delfino-demo`](https://github.com/radeklat/delfino-demo) for a minimal plugin, which provide a `demo` command printing out a message.